How to Grade Pokemon Cards

 Damaged Surfaces

 Indents big and small should be looked for.
-Most PSA 5, 6, and 7s suffer from some indent if at first glance the card seems fine.
+Most cards graded a 5, 6, or 7 can suffer from some indent if at first glance the card seems fine.
 There are ways to reduce indents, but the process is time-intensive.

 Creases can happen in the middle of a card when taken out incorrectly.
-Depending on the size, you’ll get anywhere from a PSA 7 for tiny creases, PSA 5 for larger ones, and PSA 1 if it goes all the way across the card.
+Depending on the size, you’ll get anywhere from a 7 for tiny creases, 5 for larger ones, and a 1 if it goes all the way across the card.
+Creases can be reduced with our Card Cleaning Kit, Card Flattening Kit and Crease Tool.

-Water damage is a huge issue for grading and the damage is irreversible.
+Water damage is a huge issue for grading and the damage can be irreversible.
 A card with even dime size of water damage can push you down to a PSA 5.
 If it covers half or more of the card, it will push it to a PSA 3 or lower.
+There are ways I’m working on to remove water damage, stay locked in.

 Print Quality